Robust Market Interventions: Discussion and concluding remarks

+Recent work by \citet{pelligrino2021} and \citet{edererpelligrino2021} uses a canonical oligopoly model to empirically quantify the evolution of market power.
+In particular, in \citet{pelligrino2021}, the model of demand is hedonic, in the spirit of \citet{lancaster1966new}: the household's utility is additively separable in the contributions of various \emph{characteristics}, and a product provides a bundle of these characteristics.

+As in the linear--quadratic demand above, the Slutsky matrix $\bm{D}$ derived from the hedonic model can be expressed as (\ref{Eq:discussion}).
+In this case, $\bm{H}$ is a convex combination of the identity matrix and the cosine similarity matrix of products' characteristics, which \citet{hoberg2016text} estimated for a large set of consumer goods using text data.\footnote{\citet{pelligrino2021} and \citet{edererpelligrino2021} consider quantity competition, but the Slutsky matrix does not depend on this choice.} An implication of this is that all entries $H_{ij}$ are positive.
+This means that the marginal utility of consuming product $i$ is decreasing in product $j$'s consumption, and this holds for all products $(i,j)$.
+By assumption, the hedonic model does not allow for products that the consumer likes to consume together, e.g., a tennis racket and a tennis ball.

+This turns out to impose a bound on $\Vert\underline{\bm{D}}\Vert$, and so significant structure cannot be realized, as we show in \Cref{app:hedonic}.\footnote{We checked that using the data and the parameter values used by \citet{pelligrino2021}, the leading eigenvalues of the Slutsky matrix are small.}

+The intuition can be found in \Cref{S:PT}: blocks of substitutes do not create large eigenvalues.
+However, as that section also illustrated, significant structure will naturally emerge once we broaden our view of the market to allow for both complementary and substitute products.
+There is a straightforward economic reason for why such complementarities more readily produce significant structure: when one good's price decreases, all its complements can experience comparable nonvanishing increases in demand.
+This creates the clusters of nonvanishing entries in $\bm{D}$ that are the hallmark of significant structure.

-In summary, direct complementarities of this sort seem practically important, as a natural source of the recoverable structure that plays a central role in our results.
+In summary, direct complementarities seem practically important and can naturally yield the significant structure central to our results.
 We hope these observations will motivate further empirical research on the structure of large-scale oligopoly models with complementary goods.